-Consumer Mathematics (Grades 9-12) - Sue Rothberg - This yearlong course (28-weeks) will cover many different skills as it helps prepare students for life as an adult.
+Consumer Mathematics (Grades 9-12) - Erica Trejo- This yearlong course (28-weeks) will cover many different skills as it helps prepare students for life.
 This course is both for the student who struggles with math and the math wiz!
 Some of the topics covered include: Banking, Budgeting, Financial Skills, Taxes, Interest, Purchasing a Car, Renting/Leasing/Buying, Stocks, and Insurance.
 This course counts 1 credit on the high school transcript.
 Textbooks: Cost of materials included in the course.
 This course coupled with Algebra 1 and 2 fulfills the minimum high school math credit requirement for college and counts as one math or elective credit.
 Mathematics.
 Textbook: none; all materials provided.
-Dates: Friday; 9/1-12/8/23 and 1/12-4/19/24

-Time: 1:00-2:30 pm Cost: \$795; 7/4 - \$8/20

-Music
+Time: Thursdays; 2:45-4:15 pm Dates: 8/29-12/5/24 and 1/9-4/17/25 Cost: \$800; after 7/4 \$825 (includes cost of printing curriculum) Science See the Thursday Classical School for elementary science classes.